getAlby/lightning-browser-extension/doc/Setup.md

 For most people who are new to the btc lightning network, starting a test version of the lightning network environment locally is very helpful for developing wallets, so that they can transfer money with confidence.

-Link to wiki because there are more pictures in the article
+【Link to wiki because there are more pictures in the article】

 ## Project Structure